b-cheek/JazzEdApp/ReferenceDocs/devNotes.md

   * Would generation be without a repeat presumably?
 * Cap on number of measures?
 * Best way for user to manually input chord symbols?

+## 2/12/2023 2:39

+Just had a pretty random thought that I wanted to write down in here.

+For a hypothetical tonaljs replacement that I might write, a good thought would be to have some sort of structure linking chords and scales in an exact way.

+For example, the V chord in major is dominant, and the V scale (mixolydian) is the matching scale.
+I haven't thought too deep into this, like how dorian and aeolian are both linked to minor 7th chords, but I think it would be a good idea.

+I decided to write this down when I thought about how I could do this for the four 7 note (non-symmetrical) scales: major, harmonic major, harmonic minor, and (ascending) melodic minor (AKA minor major).

+I will have to look into some of those chord scale relationships, but this could be a useful idea for very simple generation.
+The only flaw/simplification is that a ii and V chord both are just modes of the same I major scale.
+Will put more thought into this later.